josephcooper3/Printventory/README.md

 ```
 Then navigate to localhost/4567 in your browser (Chrome is recommended).

-To load a selection of sample data, run the fseeds script:
+To load a selection of sample data, run the seeds script:
 ```
 ruby db/seeds.rb
 ```